 Kanut has mainly been established to service Estonian museums.
 We provide quality-ensured services of conservation, restoration, and digitising and offer counselling in these fields.

-The collections of Estonian museums are very rich and therefore, there is a lot of conservation and digitisation works to be done.
+The collections of Estonian museums are very rich and therefore, there is a lot of conservation and digitisation work to be done.
 We give priority to the items that are added to the permanent exhibitions or are part of exhibitions planned for the coming year.

-Looking forward to cooperate with You!
+Looking forward to cooperating with you!

 Conservation and Digitisation Centre Kanut